-The club first manager that Levy appointed was Glenn Hoddle in 2001, but after a poor start to the 2003–04 season in September 2003 he was sacked.
+The club first manager that Daniel Levy appointed was Glenn Hoddle in 2001, but after a poor start to the 2003–04 season in September 2003, he was sacked.

 Juande Ramos succeeded as Tottenham manager as we said earlier, he won the League Cup against Chelsea, but Levy decided to replace him with Harry Redknapp on 25 October 2008.

-Later, Andre Villas-Boas was in charge for some time, but eventually he was sacked too.
+Andre Villas-Boas was in charge for some time, but eventually, he was sacked too.

 The best success Levy had with Pochettino.
 The Argentine just changed the face of Tottenham, making them a top-class team, which was regular in the top-four of the Premier League table.

-Eventually he was sacked too in the 2019/20 season and was replaced by José Mourinho.
-For now Mourinho is not having a great season, as the Spurs exit the Champions League and are far behind the top four of the table.
+Eventually, he was sacked too in the 2019/20 season and was replaced by José Mourinho.

-Tottenham is among the clubs with lowest wage/revenue percentage.
-However, recently Deloitte Football Money League made a list of the top richest clubs of 2020, and surprisingly Tottenham are ahead Chelsea and Arsenal.
+Tottenham is among the clubs with the lowest wage/revenue percentage.
+However, recently Deloitte Football Money League made a list of the top richest clubs of 2020, and surprisingly Tottenham is ahead of Chelsea and Arsenal.

-Through the years, Tottenham had some top class players.
-They had Gareth Bale, who was unstoppable when he played for them, but eventually in 2013 Levy managed to negotiate a world record fee of €101.00m for the transfer of Bale to Real Madrid.
+Throughout the years, Tottenham had some top-class players.
+They had Gareth Bale, who was unstoppable when he played for them, but eventually, in 2013 Levy managed to negotiate a world record fee of €101.00m for the transfer of Bale to Real Madrid.